Nho89/bons-app-gallery/README.md

 3. *assets:* This folder holds static assets like images, fonts, or other media files used in your application.
 4. *services:* This folder may contain modules for interacting with external services or APIs, in this case an archive of Vanilla JS.

-* __tests:__ This folder may contain test files for unit or integration testing your components and utilities.
+* __tests:__ This folder may contains tests files for unit or integration testing your components and utilities.
 * __package.json and package-lock.json:__ These files contain metadata about your project and its dependencies.
 They also include scripts for running various tasks like starting the development server or building the production bundle.
 * __.gitignore:__ Specifies files and folders ignored by Git to prevent irrelevant or automatically generated files from being tracked.
 * __eslintrc.cjs:__ Configuration file for ESLint, a tool that identifies and fixes errors in JavaScript code based on predefined rules.